 Jury Selection is a “nuts and bolts” introductory course on the preparation for and selection of juries.
-Emphasis is placed on -- and students will be "hands on involved with" jury de-selection for different types of cases.
-It is expected there will be one written submission and three oral performances.
-The written submission will be a proposed jury questionnaire.
+Emphasis is placed on – and students will be “hands on involved with” jury de-selection for different types of cases.
+It is expected there will be two written submissions and three oral performances.
+The written submissions will be a proposed jury questionnaire and a final essay.

 The main text for this course is The Art of Advocacy – Jury Selection Copyright 2013 Matthew Bender & Company, Inc. Member of LexisNexis Group (updated in some areas 2015).
 It is available online at http://guides.law.fsu.edu/juryselection .
 There are additional readings at this cite, including a Course Library.
 There will also be readings in your Course Library on Blackboard, and viewings from You Tube, DVD’s and, just maybe, even excerpts from some famous movies!

 The objectives are: (1) to learn how to most effectively excel at the mechanics of picking a jury while maintaining your ethical and professional credibility; (2) to learn the thought processes of what questions to ask (or not ask) potential jurors to attempt to determine the likelihood of them being favorable or not favorable; (3) to consider the differences in desirable jurors in different types of cases; (4) to learn about “jury aids” i.e. questionnaires, investigators, jury consultants; (5) to learn the law that pertains to jury selection; (6) to glean the “secrets learned” from forty years in the judicial/legal world; and (7) to learn what goes on in chambers of the courthouse as it affects your litigation.